• Home

-Course description: How does the human mind arise from a physical brain?
-How could perception, reasoning, and memory all emerge from unthinking matter?
+Course description: How does the human mind arise from the unthinking matter of the brain?
 According to the Computational Theory of Mind, the brain is a biological computer, and cognition is its function.
-We'll examine this idea from a philosophical and logical perspective.
-Starting with the simplest mechanical parts, we will gradually build up layers of complexity, computational power, and abstraction.
-By the end of the course, we'll be able to design organisms exhibit fundamental forms of of cognition.
-Along the way we'll touch upon the nature of representation, language, memory, algorithms, levels of abstraction, and the interaction between the mind and the environment.
-Requirements include: • daily readings; • 6 problem sets; • optional final project; • lecture attendance; • no final exam.
+We'll examine this idea by gradually building up from the simplest mechanical parts to creatures with cognition, agency, and maybe even consciousness.
+Along the way we'll touch upon the nature of representation, language, memory, algorithms, levels of abstraction, and the interaction between mind and world.
+Requirements include: daily readings; 6 problem sets; final project; attendance; no final exam.
 Warning: this course is time-intensive!

 Announcements